What does a Physical Therapist do?

 How to become a Physical Therapist?

 Becoming a Physical Therapist involves a clear and structured path.
-This career offers a rewarding opportunity to help others improve their health and mobility.
-Follow these steps to embark on a successful journey in physical therapy.
+This career offers rewarding opportunities to help others improve their health and mobility.
+Follow these steps to embark on this fulfilling journey.

-Each step plays a crucial role in preparing for a career as a Physical Therapist.
-By following these steps, one can achieve the necessary qualifications and skills to succeed in this fulfilling profession.
+Each step plays a crucial role in becoming a successful Physical Therapist.
+By following these steps, one can achieve a rewarding and impactful career in healthcare.

 - Complete a bachelor's degree in a related field.